schris48/weatherDashboard_sc/README.md

 * View current UV index with favorable, moderate, or severe color coding

 ## More to come

-New and improved layout will be released soon!
+* New and improved layout!
+* Search history links!